 - Add a feedback form to your website.
 This will allow you to collect valuable feedback about your service and may provide you with insights for new product or service ideas to grow your business.

 Check and maintain your service standards

-Taking the time to seek customer feedback and to follow up on feedback you receive is great way to measure and improve your customer service.
+Taking the time to seek and follow up on customer feedback you receive, is great way to measure and improve your customer service.
 Your customers will appreciate it if they can see you have acted on their feedback, or addressed it in some way.